maelillien/cuny-projects/README.md

 [recognizing-digits](https://rpubs.com/maelillien/recognizing-digits) - Recognizing digitized handwritten digits using Naive Bayes, KNN, Gradient Boosting and Random Forests.

+[unsupervised-pca-clustering](https://rpubs.com/maelillien/unsupervised-pca-clustering) - An exploration of responses to ADHD and mood disorder questionnaires using hierarchical clustering and principal component analysis.

 [crime-investigation](https://rpubs.com/maelillien/data607finalproject) - A socio-economic investigation into crime in NYC combining NYPD Arrests data and unemployment statistics from the Department of Labor.

 [nyc-location-network](https://nbviewer.jupyter.org/github/maelillien/cuny-projects/blob/main/nyc-location-network/data620project1.ipynb) - A network analysis of NYC venue locations using data from the Foursquare API.